 As much fun as it is having people agree with you on everything, it’s counter-productive to perfecting your product or service.
 Musk keeps his ideas fresh by using trusted advisers to provide consistent and truthful feedback.
 Fostering an environment of open feedback is important, especially for the long-term health of a product, not to mention it’s the best piece of advice that the 44-year-old billionaire has to offer —“constantly think about how you could be doing things better and questioning yourself.”
 Though you may not always like what you hear, you and your company will be better off for it.

 When Elon Musk walks into a meeting, he expects that his employees will be ready for anything he throws at them.
 That demonstrates that in addition to preparation, his staff brings the highest level of talent to his team.
 Not only does this help to ensure that his employees are some of the brightest who know the complexities of a high-capacity battery cell or a space rocket inside and out, it also saves him time by not waiting for answers that someone should have already known.

 There’s a big difference between taking a risk, and taking a calculated risk.
 Though Elon Musk can tell the two apart, it doesn’t stop him from taking the big ones.
-For example, when Tesla was on the brink of failure, he right into the company.
+For example, when Tesla was on the brink of failure, he poured almost all of his wealth right into the company.
 Now, after the release of the Model-S, that risk has paid off.
 Big time.
 If you’re unsure about whether to take the next big step—schedule it out.
-Those aren’t just for daily use—create a carefully laid out to your goal and determine if it’s achievable.
+Those aren’t just for daily use—create a carefully laid out roadmap to your goal and determine if it’s achievable.